Gray135/customer-engagement-strategy/README.md

 ### Customer Engagement Strategy Matrix
 ![Customer Engagement Strategy Matrix](images/engagement_strategy_matrix.png)

+---

 ## Why I Built This Project

-I am actively building toward a career in **Customer Success Operations**.
-As part of that learning path, I wanted to:
+I’m actively building toward a career in Customer Success Operations, where understanding engagement signals and acting on them is critical to retention.
+This project gave me hands-on practice structuring decisions from raw data, simulating how CS Ops teams use tools like Gainsight.

+Through this project, I aimed to:

 - Better understand **how CS Ops teams use engagement data**
 - Practice structuring action recommendations from raw data